Must-Know Phone Etiquette for Business Calls

 Even in the age of chatbots, phone calls still have a primary role in business communications.

 When your customers call, whether to buy your services or seek support, it’s crucial to engage with them politely and professionally.
+86% of customers surveyed would disengage from a brand if they were to receive a negative experience, which you may or may not have been accidentally practising yourself.

 Here’s our list of Do’s and Don’t’s to help provide optimal customer service and land new customers.